 My Beer52 review conclusion

 Is a subscription to Beer52 worth it?
-At around £3 per beer, it’s not the cheapest way to drink, but then that’s not what it’s all about.
-If you wanted that, you would just pop into the local supermarket and pick up the cheapest stuff they had.
+At over £3 per beer, it’s not the cheapest way to drink, but then that’s not what it’s all about.
+If you wanted that, you would pop into the local supermarket and pick up the cheapest stuff they had.
 Beer52 is all about trying some real artisan beers from different breweries and broadening your horizons.

 There’s a good chance that you’re going to find some new favourite beers in one of your monthly deliveries.
 And don’t forget the loyalty programme, which goes some way to giving you a decent discount.